$125 off any CGM Plan. Use code FALL125

 Lunch box with cut up broccoli, carrots, and tomatoes

-Our Nutrisense dietitian team recommends looking for frozen options that include whole grains, fiber, and protein is one way to help ensure that your frozen entree is on the healthier side.
+Our team of credentialed dietitians and nutritionists at Nutrisense recommends looking for frozen options that include whole grains, fiber, and protein.
+This is one way to help ensure that your frozen entree is healthier.
 Meals with nutritious foods such as sweet potatoes, quinoa, brown rice, lean proteins such as chicken, and leafy greens or vegetables like zucchini or green beans can be a great place to start.

-If you're regularly stocking up on frozen dinners, you may also want to identify brands that do not use harmful additives, trans fats, and low-sodium meals.
-Some good examples of these brands are found at Whole Foods and Trader Joe’s, which we will discuss later on.
+If you regularly stock up on frozen dinners, you may also want to identify brands that don't use harmful additives, trans fats, or low-sodium meals.
+You could find some good options at stores like Whole Foods and Trader Joe's, which we'll discuss later in this piece.

 What to Avoid in a Frozen Meal

-As with any food you’re including in your diet, it’s good to be aware of what ingredients are in it.
-While not all frozen meals are necessarily unhealthy, the quality and the ingredients can also help determine the healthiness of a frozen food or meal.
+As with any food you're including in your diet, it's good to be aware of its ingredients.
+While not all frozen meals are necessarily unhealthy, the quality and ingredients can also help determine their healthiness.

-When searching for some healthier frozen meal options, you will want to opt for brands that don’t include the following ingredients in their products:
+When searching for some healthier frozen meal options, you'll want to opt for brands that don't include the following ingredients in their products:

 Trans Fat and Partially Hydrogenated Oils

-Trans fat is commonly found in frozen meals and fried foods.
+Most popular frozen meals and fried foods typically contain at least some trans fat.
 The Nutrisense dietitian team recommends avoiding or limiting your consumption of trans fat, as some research shows a possible link between this fat and high cholesterol, poor cardiovascular health, and heart disease.
-Check the package label of your frozen meal to make sure it doesn’t include this type of fat.
+Check your frozen meal's package label to ensure it doesn't include this type of fat.

 Low Fiber Content